-Customer shopping journeys vary from one shopper to another.
+Customer shopping journeys vary from one shopper to another, no matter what POS system you use.
 Some people walk through your doors because they saw a great product on display.
 Others may find you while doing online research.
 Maybe you have customers referred to you by their friends.

 Regardless of how they find you, anyone who decides to buy from your store ends up in the same place: the point of sale (POS system).
 This is the point where the purchase is completed and you hand over the products to the customer.